AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 #### `Pointer` type fields and fetching their value (getting value of the object)

 If one of the keys in your `PFObject` refers to another `PFObject` (note that `PFUser` is a sub-class of `PFObject`) then that field is of `Pointer` type.
 For example, in `UserMedia` object which represents an Instagram post, one field that you would want to store is the author of the post.
-You can do this by assigning current user to the `author` key when saving the post.
+You can do this by assigning the current user to the `author` key when saving the post.

 ```swift
 let media = PFObject(className: "UserMedia")